paradicms/paradicms.github.io/docs/recipes/create-google-sheet.md

 ### Name the copy

 We'll call the copy "My collection" and save it in your Google Drive.
-Leave the "Share it with the same people" and "Copy comments" boxes unchecked.
-When you're done typing the name of the copy, click "Make a Copy".
+Leave the *Share it with the same people* and *Copy comments* boxes unchecked.
+When you're done typing the name of the copy, click *Make a Copy*.

 ![Screenshot of naming a copy in Google Sheets](img/create-google-sheet/name-copy.png)